saulrichardson/Coding-Challenges/README.md

-# principlesOfProgrammingLanguages
+# Principles of Programming Languages
 Coding challenges
 These are submissions for programming challenges from my class Principles of Programming Lanuages.
 Languages include Lisp, Scala, SML, and more.
 Most of the code are fun solutions to tricky problems!